USB: The industry standard

-- Plug and Play – USB devices can be plugged right into the port and are ready for use once the driver software is loaded.
+• Plug and Play: USB devices are recognized automatically and ready for use once the necessary driver software is installed.

 USB 2.0